 About Chela research & Development

 With a dedicated research and development laboratory and scientists, the company is able to create new products or adapt existing ones for existing and prospective customers.
 The company’s four scientists have regular meetings to discuss development projects and new raw materials the latter to see if they offer any advantage over existing raw materials from the point of view of environment, performance or price and availability.
-New and changing regulations especially in the EU are discussed and the appropriate action taken.
-As well has having good technical qualifications the scientists have between them, a long and broad experience of the industry.
+New and changing regulations, especially in the EU, are discussed and the appropriate action taken.
+As well has having good technical qualifications and operating with high scientific integrity, the scientists, between them, have a long and broad experience of the industry.

 We use the latest chemical technology to develop bespoke products to meet the exact requirements or to produce products to solve a problem, taking into account environmental regulatory issues.